metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_action_set_v1alpha1_manifest.md

 Optional:

-- `container` (String) Specifies the container within the pod where the command should be executed.
-If not specified, the first container in the pod is used by default.
+- `container` (String) Specifies the container within the pod where the command should be executed.If not specified, the first container in the pod is used by default.
 - `on_error` (String) Indicates how to behave if an error is encountered during the execution of this action.
-- `timeout` (String) Specifies the maximum duration to wait for the hook to complete before considering the execution a failure.
+- `timeout` (String) Specifies the maximum duration to wait for the hook to complete beforeconsidering the execution a failure.

 <a id="nestedatt--spec--backup--post_backup--job"></a>